Will Campuzano: Ultimate Fighting Championship

 In October 2010, World Extreme Cagefighting merged with the Ultimate Fighting Championship.
 As part of the merger, all WEC fighters were transferred to the UFC.
 Campuzano faced Nick Pace on December 4, 2010 at The Ultimate Fighter: Team GSP vs. Team Koscheck Finale.
 The fight was supposed to be the first bantamweight bout in UFC history, but Pace missed weight and the fight was changed to a catchweight bout.
 Campuzano lost the fight due to a pillory choke at 4:32 of round 3.

 Campuzano faced Chris Cariaso on January 22, 2011 at UFC Fight Night 23.
 For the fight, Campuzano moved his fight camp to Sacramento, California with Urijah Faber and his team, Team Alpha Male.
-He lost the fight via unanimous decision and was subsequently was released from the UFC.
+He lost the fight via unanimous decision and was subsequently released from the UFC.

 Legacy Fighting Championship

 Campuzano made his Legacy FC debut back in August 2008, when he defeated Seth Drago via guillotine choke submission at LFC 2: Anarchy.
 After a short stint in the UFC, he returned to Legacy FC and defeated Jimmy Flick in the main event of LFC 16 to become the inaugural Flyweight Champion.

 Campuzano would successfully defend his Legacy FC title, when he defeated Allan Nascimento via unanimous decision at LFC 19 on April 12, 2013.